effectfully/inference-in-agda/UnificationInAgda.lagda.md

   id₁ = λ {A : Set} (x : A) -> x
 ```

-is the regular `id` function, which is spelled as
+is the regular `id` function spelled as

 ```haskell
   id :: forall a. a -> a